hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/digital-divide/index.md

     - disadvntages
         - old people might not be skilled at typig fast
         - privacy lost if other people enters chat room

+## Other

+### Mental Model (Modelling)

+- based on bliefs, not facts
+- what user will describe as what they need
+- deisgner must produce UI to match user's thoughts
+- model of what users know/think about a system
+- users create mental models very quickly (even before using any software)
+- comes from prior experience of user
+- designers should stick with this, or it will be hard for users
+- user will take less time to learn (if product is similar to his mental model)
+- will provide the user with transferrable skills
+- training can be changed to fit user's mental model
+    - to fit the design of the interface